learn-co-curriculum/precollege-intro-software-engineering-track/day-01/lectures/intro-to-ruby/LECTURE.md

 # Unit 1: Introduction to Ruby - Full Lecture

 ## Objective
-***Students will be able to use ruby’s basic data types to make a simple command line application that manipulates data.***
+***Students will be able to use ruby's basic data types to make a simple command line application that manipulates data.***
 ## SWABTS

 + GENERAL RUBY ‐ explain that all programs are just lines of text read by a computer